schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 ```
 ```
 * Call MSC.Execute() and verify the returned value

-** If another command is pending execution, Execute() will wait until completion- ** The API will put the device in OFF state before writing the setpoint for safety, then apply the new mode settings.
+If another command is pending execution, Execute() will wait until completion.

+The API will put the device in OFF state before writing the setpoint for safety, then apply the new mode settings.

-** For some functions, statistics reset command will be sent to the meter.
+For some functions, statistics reset command will be sent to the meter.

 ### Various